aces/DICAT/README.md

 # DicAT (DICOM Anonymization Tool)

-DicAT is a simple graphical tool that facilitates DICOM de-identification directly on a local workstation.
+DicAT is a simple graphical tool that facilitates DICOM (Digital Imaging and Communications in Medicine) de-identification directly on a local workstation.
 It works on all major operating systems (Windows, Linux and OSX) and is very light in terms of dependencies.

 With the increasing use of web-based database systems, such as [LORIS](http://www.loris.ca) ([Das *et al.*, 2011](http://journal.frontiersin.org/article/10.3389/fninf.2011.00037/full), [Das *et al.*, 2016](http://www.sciencedirect.com/science/article/pii/S1053811915008009)), for large scale imaging studies, de-identification of DICOM datasets becomes a requirement before they can be uploaded in such databases.

 ![Flow Chart](images/TypicFlowChartOfDICOMdeidentification.png)
-==Change LORIS logo==

 ***Typical Flow Chart of DICOM de-identification.***